Bug report #9604

 Please don't look at the quality of images.

 #7 Updated by Alexandre Neto almost 6 years ago

 I would propose changes to both icons as well to improve the differences but try keep the logic to other icons.

 For unselection, using a dotted rectangle around selection would emphasize the fact that we are talking about selections.

 Using a yellow polygon, would reflect the fact that only selected features are deleted, and will differenciate from delete part.

-#10 Updated by Anita Graser over 5 years ago
+#10 Updated by Anita Graser almost 6 years ago

 Thanks for your input @Tobias!
 Since you are raising a new issue in your second post, it would be good to open a new ticket.
 Otherwise this thread will probably get too confusing if we start to discuss multiple issues at once.
 So please open a new ticket to discuss grouping.

-#11 Updated by Anita Graser over 5 years ago
+#11 Updated by Anita Graser almost 6 years ago

 - Target version set to Future Release - High Priority